These photos were taken by my father, Dr. John M. Cunningham

 2. Weather reports for a particular day are often found in these newspapers.
 This helps keep our scene’s weather accurate if we’re writing about a specific day in history.

 4. What kind of medicine did they use in 1865?
 A drug store advertisement gives us an idea.
-The Brownsville Drug Store advertised the arrival of new stock: citrate of magnesia, seltzer aperient, etc. It added, “Prices very much reduced in accordance with times and market.”
+The Brownsville Drug Store advertised the arrival of a new stock: citrate of magnesia, seltzer aperient, etc. It added, “Prices very much reduced in accordance with times and market.”

 5. What about standard news articles?
 We can and should also use them, of course.
 However, as I mentioned earlier, “Researcher, beware.”
 Study these articles with a critical eye, watching out for bias and errors of fact and similar things.
 Always double-check these articles with other sources before using the information in our work.